PrimeLens/django-notes/README.md

   example: `myfirstapp_item`

 ## Register the item model with django admin
-- open admin file in app folder `Project > App > admin.py` and then if your model class is called `Item` you would add
+- open admin file in app folder `myfirstapp/admin.py` and then if your model class is called `Item` you would add

 ```
 from .models import Item
 admin.site.register(Item)
 ```

 ## Create Super User for web interface login